Service Disruption Information

 On each platform there is an announcement system.
 In case of a service disruption an audio message is broadcast over these speakers from the Central Control Room.

 TIP: Make sure you can hear Stop Announcements

 In case of a service disruption we inform AA Roadwatch at the start and end of the disruption.
 They include this information in the traffic bulletins they provide to news stations.

-If you can’t access one of the Apps, the Website, Twitter, see a display or hear an announcement you can call Luas Customer Care on LoCall 1850 300 604.
+If you can’t access one of the Apps, the Website, Twitter, see a display or hear an announcement you can call Luas Customer Service on LoCall 1850 300 604.

 On Tram Driver Intercom